Welsh Rabbit is a traditional New England dish imported from the UK, but in Vermont we add a little maple twist!

 By the way, this is a vegetarian dish, and was never made with rabbit, any more than mock turtle soup has turtle in it.

-Warm cream and have ready, and toast the bread and have it ready as well.
+Warm milk or cream and have ready, and toast the bread and have it ready as well.

 In a large saucepan over medium heat, combine butter and flour and mix well with a whisk until nicely blended.
 Cook for a moment.

 Add the beer, slowly, whisking all the while to keep out lumps.
 Once nice and smooth, add the cream, mustard, and paprika.

 Continue whisking until smooth and thickened, then switch to a wooden spoon and add the cheddar and black pepper.
 Stir until the cheese is melted, remove from the heat, and add the egg yolks and Worcestershire sauce, blending a little of the hot mixture first into the eggs slowly to temper them before adding it back to the pot.

 Pour over your toast and You can stop right there, that is how my mother made it.
 However, you can also sprinkle a little bit of Parmesan over all and pop under the broiler until starting to brown.
 Much better!
 Swirl maple syrup over each serving, as little or lot as you like.

 If you like, add a couple of slices of tomato to each serving, and sprinkle with fresh chopped parsley.

 This makes a great economical appetizer that pleases most folks!
 Toast ten pieces of your bread of choice and place on a cookie sheet.
 Snuggle them tight together.
 Top with some of the sauce, not too much, and sprinkle Parmesan or other cheese on top.
 Broil until nicely browned.